 These honors recognize outstanding academic achievement during the 2013-14 season.
 The team award is given to ITA programs with a cumulative grade point average of 3.20 or higher.
 The Knights are one of only 52 NCAA Division III men’s tennis programs named a 2014 ITA-Academic Team.

 To be recognized as an individual award winner, players must be letter winners and have a grade point average of at least 3.50.
-Carleton’s nine-player contribution to that group represented a 50 percent increase over the program’s previous best of a half-dozen selections in 2003 and 2004.
+Carleton’s seven-player contribution to that group represents a new program best, surpassing the previous best of a half-dozen selections in 2003 and 2004.

 Carleton’s individual award-winners include recent graduates McCoy Becker ‘14 (Ojai, Calif./Thacher School) and Nelson Wolf ’14 (Faribault, Minn./Shattuck-St. Mary’s School).
 Joining them are Andrew Hwang ’15 (Brookfield, Wis./University School), Ben Huang ’15 (Sammamish, Wash./Skyline), Mark Conrad ’17 (Plymouth, Minn./Robbinsdale Armstrong), Sam Bacon ’17 (Chapel Hill, N.C./Jordan) and Patton Mclelland ’17 (Rock Hill, S.C./Charlotte Latin School)

 Since the ITA’s All-Academic Team program began in 2002, the Knights have received the team award 11 times compared to 17 combined times by the other nine MIAC men’s programs over that same time period.
 Joining the Knights on this year’s list are Gustavus Adolphus College, Hamline University, and Saint John’s University.